Contacting Environmental Health: A Guide for Tenants

 • Persistent damp or mould despite landlord notification.

-• Broken locks compromising security.
+• Faulty locks endangering security.

 • Unsafe communal areas in shared buildings.